kentico-ericd/xperience-manager/README.md

 ### Modifying appsettings.json

-This tool can assist with changing the _CMSConnectionString_ as well as setting any supported [configuration keys](https://docs.xperience.io/xp/developers-and-admins/configuration/reference-configuration-keys).
+This tool can assist with changing the _CMSConnectionString_, supported [configuration keys](https://docs.xperience.io/xp/developers-and-admins/configuration/reference-configuration-keys), and the [headless API](https://docs.xperience.io/xp/developers-and-admins/configuration/headless-channel-management#Headlesschannelmanagement-ConfiguretheheadlessAPI).

 1. (optional) Select a profile with the [`profile`](#managing-profiles) command
 1. Run the `settings` command from the directory containing the [configuration file](#configuration-file), which will begin the settings wizard: